lancewilhelm/kmk_firmware/boards/helix/README.md

 Copy the `kb.py` and `main.py` files from your preferred keymap folder into your root directory of your keyboard as detailed in the [KMK instructions](http://kmkfw.io/docs/Getting_Started/).

-### Current Limitations compared to QMK:

-- Serial communication is limited between the two sides of the keyboard.
-This prevents the transfer of RGB information, or any information other than key presses.
-More support should come when KMK implements two-way single-wire serial communication.

 ## Microcontroller support

 Update this line in `kb.py` to any supported microcontroller in `kmk/quickpin/pro_micro`: